jeganchithra589-bit/PROMPT-ENGINEERING-EX-NO-1/README.md

 Key Components:

-•Self-Attention Mechanism: Computes relationships between all positions in a sequence, allowing the model to weigh the importance of different words when processing each position.
+- Self-Attention Mechanism: Computes relationships between all positions in a sequence, allowing the model to weigh the importance of different words when processing each position.
-•Multi-Head Attention: Employs multiple attention mechanisms in parallel, enabling the model to attend to different representation subspaces simultaneously.
+- Multi-Head Attention: Employs multiple attention mechanisms in parallel, enabling the model to attend to different representation subspaces simultaneously.
-•Position Encoding: Injects sequential position information into token embeddings since transformers lack inherent sequence order awareness.
+- Position Encoding: Injects sequential position information into token embeddings since transformers lack inherent sequence order awareness.
-•Feed-Forward Networks: Position-wise fully connected layers that process each position independently.
+- Feed-Forward Networks: Position-wise fully connected layers that process each position independently.
-•Layer Normalization and Residual Connections: Stabilize training and enable effective gradient flow through deep networks.
+- Layer Normalization and Residual Connections: Stabilize training and enable effective gradient flow through deep networks.

 1.2 GPT Architecture: